 CSET and CBEST Prep: Tips for Success

+Even with the new pathways available, many future educators will be taking subtests of the CBEST and/or CSET to meet state requirements to become a credentialed teacher.
 When it comes to CSET and CBEST prep, it is important that students understand what to expect—so when the exam date rolls around, they can be confident in their ability to succeed.
 If you’re working toward your credential, here’s what you need to know.

 Preparing for the CBEST and CSET